 The part of the sentence starting with because modifies the rest of the sentence.
 But the location of the modifying phrase sets up the possibility that the discussion will have a “not because [this], but because [that]” structure.
 For a clear reading of the sentence, start with the modifying phrase: “Because of their perfect valence electron pairing, hydrogen and oxygen do not need an enzyme to create water.”

-2 Responses to “3 More Misplaced Modifiers”
+3 thoughts on “3 More Misplaced Modifiers”

 Number 3 is not worthy of you.
 There is no way that the sentence will result in the confusion you diagnose it with.
 The sentence can’t even cause the minimal pronoun confusion, as “their” can only refer to hydrogen and oxygen, enzyme being singular.